MP Estate Planning UK

 How do I calculate my Residence Nil-Rate Band?

-What are the benefits of the Residence Nil-Rate Band freeze?
+What are the benefits of planning around the Residence Nil-Rate Band freeze?

 How can I mitigate the impact of the RNRB freeze on my estate?

-What is the familial home allowance, and how does it relate to the RNRB?
+What is the family home allowance, and how does it relate to the RNRB?

 How does the property legacy exemption work?